Custom Meta Tags

 Conclusion (LC)

-While silicon is still the predominant choice in power electronics, another option is wide bandgap (WBG) semiconductors, such as Silicon Carbide (SiC) and Gallium Nitride (GaN).
-While these are typically higher cost than Silicon, they deliver important advantages, including improved power efficiency, higher operating temperature, higher power density, and smaller footprint.
+While silicon remains the predominant choice in power electronics, another option is wide bandgap (WBG) semiconductors, such as Silicon Carbide (SiC) and Gallium Nitride (GaN).
+While these are typically more expensive than silicon, they offer important advantages.

 Conclusions